VirgilSecurity/virgil-sdk-net/README-KEYS.md

 - [Contacts](#contacts)

 ##Introduction
-This tutorial explains how to use Public Keys Service with SDK library for .NET applications.
+This tutorial explains how to use Public Keys Service with SDK library in .NET applications.

 ##Install
 Use the NuGet Package Manager (Tools -> Library Package Manager -> Package Manager Console) to install the Virgil.SDK.Keys package, running the command: